NNPDF/nnpdf/doc/sphinx/source/tutorials/polarized_fits.rst

 How to run a Polarized fit
 ==========================

-The user should first refer to the :ref:`detailed guide <n3fit-usage>` on how to run a standard unpolarized PDF fit.
+The user should first refer to the :ref:`n3fit tutorial <n3fit-usage>` on how to run a standard unpolarized PDF fit.
 Most of the steps in that guide still apply here and in the following section we only highlight the differences.